nevure/Restaurant/README.md

 It's recommended to have an editor installed that supports Spring and has an application server incorporated.
 Otherwise, you can manually install the application server and follow the instructions for running the program locally.

+#### GIT and GITHUB
-Skip this section's steps if you already have git  installed your local machine, and a valid GitHub account.
+Skip this section's steps if you already have GIT  installed your local machine, and a valid GitHub account.
 If not, follow next steps:

 > 1. Download and install git CLI if you haven't yet: https://git-scm.com/